Small Team, Medium Data: A Fabric Implementation Journey

 Session Details

-In this grounded-in-reality session, I’ll walk through how our small analytics team at a Tier 1 automotive manufacturer took Fabric from first concepts to a production data platform in two years: what worked, what didn’t, and the trade-offs behind our decisions.
+In this practical session, you'll learn how a small analytics team at a Tier 1 automotive manufacturer took Fabric from early concepts to our main data platform in just two years, including the wins, the setbacks, and the trade-offs behind every decision along the way.

-We’ll cover the architecture we landed on (and why), how we structured workspaces and data products, and the practices that turned Fabric into something we could support: capacity planning and monitoring, metadata-driven pipelines, adoption and governance, CI/CD and deployment patterns, and how we try to realize the promised land of managed self-service BI.
+We’ll cover architecture, workspace design, and the essentials of running Fabric at "medium" scale: capacity planning and monitoring, metadata-driven frameworks, adoption and governance, CI/CD and deployment patterns, and our approach to managed self-service BI.

-In this grounded-in-reality session, I’ll walk through how our small analytics team at a Tier 1 automotive manufacturer took Fabric from first concepts to a production data platform in two years: what worked, what didn’t, and the trade-offs behind our decisions.
+In this practical session, you'll learn how a small analytics team at a Tier 1 automotive manufacturer took Fabric from early concepts to our main data platform in just two years, including the wins, the setbacks, and the trade-offs behind every decision along the way.

-We’ll cover the architecture we landed on (and why), how we structured workspaces and data products, and the practices that turned Fabric into something we could support: capacity planning and monitoring, metadata-driven pipelines, adoption and governance, CI/CD and deployment patterns, and how we try to realize the promised land of managed self-service BI.
+We’ll cover architecture, workspace design, and the essentials of running Fabric at "medium" scale: capacity planning and monitoring, metadata-driven frameworks, adoption and governance, CI/CD and deployment patterns, and our approach to managed self-service BI.

 3 things you'll get out of this session